yaazkal/ansible-role-bastille/README.md

 This is a work in progress ansible role. **Use it at your own risk**.

+## Install this role

+Simply run `ansible-galaxy install yaazkal.bastille` on your machine.
+Then integrate the role on your own playbook (see the example below).

 ## Requirements

 You should have a fresh FreeBSD 12.1 installation with Python installed (3.7 recommended).